meilisearch/documentation/reference/features/filtering_and_faceted_search.md

 rating >= 3 AND (NOT director = "Tim Burton")
 ```

-Querying on `Planet of the Apes`, the above example results in the following command:
+You can use this filter when searching for `Planet of the Apes`:

 <CodeSamples id="filtering_guide_4" />